For a list of Florida economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 - Eligible uses of loan proceeds include: the purchase of equipment; the acquisition, construction or improvement of buildings; acquisition of land, water/sewer projects.

 Rural Infrastructure Fund Grant: To facilitate the planning, preparing and financing of traditional economic development or nature-based tourism infrastructure projects that encourage job creation and capital investment in rural communities.
 The DEO may award up to 40% of total costs for catalyst site projects, and no more than 30% of total costs for projects in rural counties that are not located on designated catalyst sites.
-The maximum amount available per grant/project is limited to 25% of appropriated funds.
 The three types of grants available under the Rural Infrastructure are as follows:

 - Total Project Participation Grants – Up to 30% of the total infrastructure project costs related to specific job-creating opportunities.